shirgoldbird/zendesk-auto-responder/README.md

 ## Goal
 Automate responding to Zendesk tickets based on the status of the Linear tickets linked to them.

+Sample responses:

+> Hi all, the ticket for this work (TICKET_TITLE_REDACTED) is currently in the backlog.
+While I don't have a timeline right now for when this work will be complete, I'll be in touch with updates as soon as I have them.

+> Hi all, the ticket for this work (TICKET_TITLE_REDACTED) is currently in progress.
+I'll let you know as soon as it's ready to test.

+> Hi all, the ticket for this work (TICKET_TITLE_REDACTED) is currently in review.
+I'll let you know as soon as it's ready to test.

 ### Business Logic
 * Every day (cron job), go through all open Zendesk tickets assigned to me
 * For each ticket